Reshaping nonclassical properties and metrological performance of entangled coherent states via post-selected von Neumann measurements: Measurement Backaction in Phase Space

-To gain a deeper understanding of the effects of post-selected von Neumann measurements on the properties of the state $\vert\Psi\rangle$, we examine its phase-space distribution.
-For our two-mode state $\vert\Psi\rangle$, the joint Wigner function is defined as:
+To investigate the effect of PVNMs on the initial pointer state $\vert\phi\rangle$, we analyze the phase-space distribution of the post-measurement state $\vert\Phi\rangle$ through its Wigner function.
+The joint Wigner function of the two-mode state $\vert\Phi\rangle$ is defined as